Eno789/Eno789/README.md

 - 🔭 I’m currently working on [Enov/YATA](https://github.com/Eno7vation/CI-CD-Pipeine-YATA)

+- ⚡ I was responsible for developing the backend and server with python, golang at Enov YATA.

-- 🌱 I’m currently learning React with TS
+- 🌱 I’m currently learning React with TS  and Golang

 <br/>